Introduction

 - Before v8.0.0: .siem-signals-*

-Users can override the default alerts index if needed within config/settings.ini.
+You can override the default alerts index if needed within config/settings.ini.

 - _id - Unique Elasticsearch document ID